-Push your first image to a private Docker container registry using the Docker CLI
+Push your first image to your Azure container registry using the Docker CLI

-An Azure container registry stores and manages private Docker container images, similar to the way Docker Hub stores public Docker images.
-You can use the Docker command-line interface (Docker CLI) for login, push, pull, and other operations on your container registry.
+An Azure container registry stores and manages private container images and other artifacts, similar to the way Docker Hub stores public Docker container images.
+You can use the Docker command-line interface (Docker CLI) for login, push, pull, and other container image operations on your container registry.

-In the following steps, you download an official Nginx image from the public Docker Hub registry, tag it for your private Azure container registry, push it to your registry, and then pull it from the registry.
+In the following steps, you download a public Nginx image, tag it for your private Azure container registry, push it to your registry, and then pull it from the registry.

 - Azure container registry - Create a container registry in your Azure subscription.
-For example, use the Azure portal or the Azure CLI.
+For example, use the Azure portal, the Azure CLI, or Azure PowerShell.

 - Docker CLI - You must also have Docker installed locally.
 Docker provides packages that easily configure Docker on any macOS, Windows, or Linux system.

 There are several ways to authenticate to your private container registry.

 The recommended method when working in a command line is with the Azure CLI command az acr login.
 For example, to log in to a registry named myregistry, log into the Azure CLI and then authenticate to your registry:

 You can also log in with docker login.
 For example, you might have assigned a service principal to your registry for an automation scenario.
 When you run the following command, interactively provide the service principal appID (username) and password when prompted.
 For best practices to manage login credentials, see the docker login command reference:

 docker login myregistry.azurecr.io

 - You might want to use Visual Studio Code with Docker extension for a faster and more convenient login.